Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \textbf{Charades-STA}~\cite{gao2017tall} is composed of daily indoor activities videos, which is based on Charades dataset~\cite{sigurdsson2016hollywood}.
 This dataset contains 6672 videos, 16,128 annotations, and 11,767 moments.
 The average length of each video is 30 seconds. $12,408$ and $3,720$ moment annotations are labeled for training and testing, respectively;

 \textbf{ActivityNet Caption}~\cite{caba2015activitynet} is originally constructed for dense video captioning, which contains about $20$k YouTube videos with an average length of 120 seconds.
-As a dual task of dense video captioning, video moment retrieval utilize the sentence description as a query and outputs the temporal boundary of each sentence description.
+As a dual task of dense video captioning, TSGV utilizes the sentence description as a query and outputs the temporal boundary of each sentence description.